drocheam/optrace/docs/source/usage/tma.rst

 Both input and output value are absolute positions at the optical axis in millimeters.

-On the contrary we can calculate an object position from a known image position with :meth:`object_position <optrace.tracer.transfer_matrix_analysis.TMA.object_position>`:
+Conversely, we can calculate an object position from a known image position with :meth:`object_position <optrace.tracer.transfer_matrix_analysis.TMA.object_position>`:

 .. doctest::

    >>> tma.object_position(100)
    -33.84654855214077

-For both function infinite values (:python:`-np.inf, np.inf`) are supported as function parameters.
+In botch cases infinite values (:python:`-np.inf, np.inf`) are supported as function parameters.
 For the image position at infinity we get:

 .. doctest::